pranaybinju/maps_blog/blogs/2019/integrate-google-maps-with-custom-style-&-track-user-location-in-react-native/integrate-custom-maps-&-track-user-location-in-react-native.md

 In one of our health and fitness-based apps, we had a requirement of integrating the map with custom style and track location of the user while performing activities such as running or cycling.

-In this blog, I will walk you through steps for integrating maps with custom style and track the location of the user using react-native.
+In this blog, we will walk you through steps for integrating Google Maps with custom style and tracking the location of the user using `react-native`.

 ## Pre-requisites

-- The API key for maps: If you don't have one, refer [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key)
+- Google Map API key for maps (If you don't have one, refer [Get Google Map API Key](https://developers.google.com/maps/documentation/javascript/get-api-key))
-- basic knowledge of react-native
+- Basic knowledge of `react-native`

 So let's get started.